SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 Saying a little thank you when someone does something for you, giving a compliment to your cousin who just wowed you by his her smart deed.
 Appreciating yourself whenever you work hard and do a good thing.
 Live in the moment and appreciate the little things.
 After all, our lives are created by millions of small "now" moments all strung together.
 You are alive, you are breathing, most likely at this very moment you are safe, and those are just the basics.
 There is a lot more to be thankful for.
 The little things, the little moments, they aren't little.

-For me when I look back, its family and friends, teachers and classmates, seniors and juniors and who not.
+For me when I look back, it's family and friends, teachers and classmates, seniors and juniors and who not.
 They have all added something, not just something but everything.
-As I said The little things, the little moments, they aren't little. and to conclude everything.
+As I said The little things, the little moments, they aren't little.
+And to conclude everything.
 Here is a [song](https://www.youtube.com/watch?v=kJa2kwoZ2a4&list=RDkJa2kwoZ2a4&start_radio=1) I enjoy these days.

 ### To be old and wise, you must first be young and stupid.